banecuk/NerdBox/README.md

 # PC Metrics Display

+**Note: This project is a work in progress.
+Features, functionality, and documentation may change significantly as development continues.
+Contributions and feedback are welcome to help improve the project.**

 This project enables real-time monitoring of PC performance metrics, including CPU load, temperature, RAM usage, GPU load, and more, on a WT32-SC01-PLUS ESP32-based touchscreen device.
 Metrics are fetched from a PC running **Libre Hardware Monitor**, a fork of **Open Hardware Monitor**, via its JSON API.

 ## Features